robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-04/README.md

 # Introducing Our Tutorial: Video Game Leaderboard
 We will learn about ``stateful processing`` by implementing a video game leaderboard with Kafka Streams.
 The video game industry is a prime example of where stream processing excels, since both gamers and game systems require low-latency processing and immediate feedback.
-This is one reason why companies like Activision (the company behind games like **Call of Duty** and remasters of **Crash Bandicoot and Spyro**) use Kafka Streams for processing video game telemetry.[7](#reference)
+This is one reason why companies like Activision (the company behind games like **Call of Duty** and remasters of **Crash Bandicoot and Spyro**) use Kafka Streams for processing video game telemetry.[^7]

 The leaderboard we will be building will require us to model data in ways that we haven’t explored yet.
 Specifically, we’ll be looking at how to use Kafka Streams’ table abstractions to model data as a sequence of updates.
 Then, we’ll dive into the topics of joining and aggregating data, which are useful whenever you need to understand or compute the relationship between multiple events.
 This knowledge will help you solve more complicated business problems with Kafka Streams.

 Once we’ve created our real-time leaderboard using a new set of stateful operators, we will demonstrate how to query Kafka Streams for the latest leaderboard information using interactive queries.
-Our discussion of this feature will teach you how to build event-driven microservices with Kafka Streams, which in turn will broaden the type of clients we can share data with from our stream processing applications.8
+Our discussion of this feature will teach you how to build event-driven microservices with Kafka Streams, which in turn will broaden the type of clients we can share data with from our stream processing applications.[^8]

 Without further ado, let’s take a look at the architecture of our video game leaderboard.
 Figure 4-1 shows the topology design we’ll be implementing in this chapter.
 Additional information about each step is included after the diagram.

+###### Figure 4-1.
+The topology that we will be implementing in our stateful video game leaderboard application
 ![The topology that we will be implementing in our stateful video game leaderboard application](./material/mksk_0401.png)
 Figure 4-1.
 The topology that we will be implementing in our stateful video game leaderboard application